muhsingurel/storage-benchmark-go/README.md

 # storage-benchmark-go
+ ## Why this benchmark?
-A storage benchmark specifically developped for measuring read performance of large files from storage area networks in parallel
+ We need to test a specific read operation of large files from storage area networks.
+This benchmark tool measures the sequential and parallel read performance of large files in a particular way.

+ ## Usage

     Usage:
       storage-benchmark-go[options]